 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-Slovenia is not a major trading partner for the United States, accounting for less than 0.1 percent of U.S. exports (USD 274.6 million) and less than 0.1 percent of U.S. imports (USD 634 million) in 2020.
+Slovenia is not a major trading partner for the United States, accounting for less than 0.1 percent of U.S. exports (USD 239.8 million) and less than 0.1 percent of U.S. imports (USD 878 million) in 2021.
 Seventy-five percent of Slovenia’s foreign trade is with the EU, primarily Germany, Italy, Austria, Croatia, and France.
 Slovenia also has extensive trade ties with non-EU Western Balkan and Eastern European countries.
 Outside the EU, Serbia and Russia are Slovenia’s largest export markets, and China its most important import partner.
 U.S. exports to Slovenia consist primarily of mineral fuels and oils, nuclear reactor components, mechanical appliances, measuring equipment, and machinery, while Slovenia exports pharmaceuticals, electrical machinery and equipment, steel, glass, and glass products to the United States.
-The United States was Slovenia’s 14th largest export market and twenty-third largest source of imports in 2020.